ssoj13/simplexnoise/README.md

 ## What is it?

 `simplexnoise` is a cmake adaptation of existing C++ library (c) by Eliot Eshelman 2007-2012.
-I wasn't able to locate the original repository for this code so putting it under my account.
+I wasn't able to locate the original repository for this code so putting to make it available for cmake.

 ## Changes: